What you need to know about chemical recycling of plastics

 - Depolymerization: return to the original monomers via chemical reactions

-Each technology is adapted to specific types of plastics and different recovery targets.
+Each technology is adapted to specific types of plastics and recovery objectives.

-3) Reintegrate raw materials into the production chain
+3) Reintegration of raw materials into the production chain

 Innovative plastic solutions